mjguru1996/DevOps_Notes/Kubernetes/Kubernetes.md

-# DevOps_Notes
-Kubernetes:
+# Kubernetes:
 It is a Container orchestration tool which is used to manage the containerized application by automated healing automated role back .

-Components of Kubernetes:
+# Components of Kubernetes:

 Master Node:

 1.API Server- It acts as an front end of the entire architecture communication

 2.Kubectl-It is the tool which is used to communicate with the cluster